shubhamoli/apache-drill-distributed/README.md

 ## What?

-This is an attempt to create an image of Apache Drill for running Drill in distributed mode.
+This is an attempt to create an Docker image of Apache Drill for running Drill in distributed mode.

 ## Why?

-In [Official docs](https://drill.apache.org/docs/runaning-drill-on-docker), of apache drill, it is mentioned
+If you use official Apache drill docker image then please note that -- In [Official docs](https://drill.apache.org/docs/runaning-drill-on-docker), of apache drill, it's clearly mentioned:

 > Currently, you can only run Drill in embedded mode in a Docker container.
 Embedded mode is when a single instance of Drill runs on a node or in a container.
-You do not have to perform any configuration tasks when Drill runs in embedded mode.

 ## **Getting started**

 1. Build image

-    `$ docker build -t drill:1.15.0 .`
+    `$ docker build -t apache-drill:1.15.0 .`

+    OR, pull it from DockerHub

+    `$ docker pull olishubham/apache-drill:1.15.0`

 2. Run a container

-    `$ docker run -it --name apache-drill drill:1.15.0 `

-    OR

-    Pull it directly from my DockerHub Repo

     `$ docker run -it --name apache-drill olishubham/apache-drill:1.15.0 `

     OR

     Refernce the image in K8s deployments